Assignment 3: Visualization Critique & Redesign

 -

-In your writeup, you should provide a rigorous rationale for your design decisions.
-As different visualizations can emphasize different aspects of a data set, your writeup should document what aspects of the data you are attempting to most effectively communicate.
+Provides a rigorous rationale for your design decisions.
+As different visualization designs can emphasize different aspects of a dataset, your writeup should document what aspects of the data you are attempting to most effectively communicate.
 In short, what story are you trying to tell?

 Document the visual encodings you used and why they are appropriate for the data and your specific question.
 These decisions include the choice of visualization (mark) type, size, color, scale, and other visual elements, as well as the use of sorting or other data transformations.
 How do these decisions facilitate effective communication?
 Just as important, also note which aspects of the data might be obscured or down-played due to your visualization design.